earthstar-project/earthstar/docs/specification.md

 **Path** -- Similar to a key in leveldb or a path in a filesystem, each document is stored at a specific path.

 **Author** -- A person who writes documents to a workspace.
 Authors are identified by an ed25519 public key in a format called an **author address**.
+It's safe for an author to use the same identity from multiple devices simultaneously.

 **Workspace** -- A collection of documents.
 Workspaces are identified by a **workspace address**.
 Workspaces are separate, unrelated worlds of data.
 Each document exists within exactly one workspace.